michawets/GetAzureDetails/README.md

 # Howto

-These scripts can help you create an overview of your Azure Subscription.
+These scripts can help you create an overview of your Azure Subscription.<br/>
 It will then upload the info to us.

 The script will